PHYS3888/Resources/ResearchPapers.md

 Here is a list of suggested research papers for the assignment.

-#### A phase transition in language learning (2019)
+### A phase transition in language learning (2019)

-How do children learn the complex structure of language rules?
+How do children learn the complex structure of language?

 > "Physicist Eric DeGiuli of the École Normale Supérieure in Paris proposes that CFGs can be treated as if they are physical objects, with a “surface” consisting of all possible arrangements of words into sentences, including, in principle, nonsensical ones.
 His idea is that children instinctively deduce the “deep” grammar rules as they are exposed to the tree’s “surface” (sentences they hear).
 Learning the rules that allow some sentences but not others, he says, amounts to the child assigning weights to the branches and constantly adjusting these weights in response to the language she hears.
 Eventually, the branches leading to ungrammatical sentences acquire very small weights, and those sentences are recognized as improbable.
 These many word configurations, DeGiuli says, are like the microstates in statistical mechanics—the set of all possible arrangements of a system’s constituent particles."